 Yahoo, MSN, Upworthy and other sites know how to get your attention.
 Their “teaser” headlines and first few sentences of a news article make you want to click on through to read the entire piece.
 This is what good journalists do – they capture you in the very beginning.
-And this is what you must in order to write the best essay.
+And this is what you must in order to write the best essays.

 Consider your instructor who may have a stack of 50 or so essays to read.
 Many of them will begin with dull and boring titles and introductions (yawn), and s/he is not really excited about the full read.
 Whether we choose to believe it or not, this does affect a grade.
 Don’t let this be your essay.
 Get a title and an introduction that will make that instructor sit up and pay attention.